|

 holds special significance.
 These are groups comprised of

-transformations , defined by
+transformations , defined by a finite collection of

-a finite collection of real, continuous parameters, symbolized as
+real, continuous parameters, symbolized as

 .
-Each group element is linked to
+Each group

-the identity element through a continuous path within the group itself.
+element is linked to the identity element through a continuous path

-The multiplication rule for the group is expressed as
+within the group itself.
+The multiplication rule for the group is

 ![]() |